Our research

 Research for the Future

-Food accounts for a quarter of our climate impact, and global food production and land use are among the leading causes of the ongoing loss of biodiversity.
-The way we produce and consume food must fundamentally change if we are to meet the challenges of the future.
-How can we create a sustainable food system that provides healthy food for all, without depleting nature and without greenhouse gas emissions?
+Food accounts for a quarter of our climate impact, and global food production and land use are among the main drivers of ongoing biodiversity loss.
+The way we produce and consume food must undergo fundamental change if we are to meet the challenges of the future.

 A Sustainable Food System

-Mistra Food Futures is working to:
+Mistra Food Futures works to:

 • Develop indicators to monitor and ensure progress